 This is an overview of each subject and its coverage in each year group.
 They give a broad outline for each year group for the year.
-Long term planning is flexible year on year, as long as the objectives from the National Curriculum are covered.
+Long term planning is flexible year on year and is cohort dependent, as long as the objectives from the National Curriculum are covered.
 Each Yeargroup's overview is on the school website.